wp-cli/handbook/commands/comment/meta/delete/index.md

 : The ID of the object.

 &lt;key&gt;
-: The name of the meta field to create.
+: The name of the meta field to delete.

 [&lt;value&gt;]
 : The value to delete.
 If omitted, all rows with key will deleted.